hammerjs/hammer.js/README.md

 | domEvents     | false   | this let's hammer also fire domEvents. |
 | enable        | true    | boolean, or an function that should return a boolean which is. |

-##### .destroy()
-Unbinds all events and input events and makes the manager unusable.
-It does NOT unbind any domEvent listeners.

 ##### .add(Recognizer), .get(Recognizer) and .remove(Recognizer)
 Add a new `Recognizer` instance to the Manager.
 The order of adding is also the order of the recognizers being executed.
 Just like the `get` method, it returns the added `Recognizer` instance.